 Another consequence of the economic downturn has been that wages have generally failed to keep pace with inflation and this has led to the so called cost of living crisis, meaning that many of those in work have less spending power now than before the economic crisis hit.

-However, it now looks like the worst of the economic downturn is over and the UK is expected to be amongst the fastest growing modern economies in the next few years.
+However, it now looks like the worst of the economic downturn is over.
 This should mean that we see an improving labour market with more job openings and hopefully, in time, an increase in real wages too.

 A global labour market